Society of the Helpers of the Holy Souls: Eugénie Smet

-Eugénie Smet (1825–1871), also known as sœur Marie de la Providence, was a French nun who founded the Society of the Helpers of the Holy Souls in 1856.
+Eugénie Smet (1825–1871), also known as Mary of Providence, was a French religious sister who founded the Society of the Helpers of the Holy Souls in 1856.
 Her feast day is 7 February.

-She was born in Lille on 25 March 1825, the daughter of Henri Édouard Joseph and Marie Pauline Joseph Taverne Smet.
+Eugénie was born in Lille on 25 March 1825, the daughter of Henri Édouard Joseph and Marie Pauline Joseph Taverne Smet.
 Her father was a trader from Lille.
 From 1836 to 1843 she was educated at the Convent of the Sacred Heart in Lille, where she demonstrated a particular devotion to the Guardian Angels.

 In November 1853, she discovered her mission in the Church.
 In 1855, the Curé d'Ars confirmed her in her mission.
-She went to Paris on 19 January 1856 (the society dates its foundation from this day); three days later, Smet obtained permission of Archbishop Sibour to establish her congregation in Paris.
-The community Mademoiselle Smet had gathered round her took possession of No. 16, Rue de la Barouillère, on 1 July 1856.
+She went to Paris on 19 January 1856 (the society dates its foundation from this day); three days later, Eugénie Smet obtained permission of Archbishop Sibour to establish her congregation in Paris.
+The community she had gathered round her took possession of No. 16, Rue de la Barouillère, on 1 July 1856.

-On 27 December 1857, Smet, with five of her first companions, pronounced her first religious vows.
-A Jesuit was appointed chaplain, and the Rule of St. Ignatius was adapted.
+On 27 December 1857, Eugénie Smet and five of her first companions made her first religious vows.
+A Jesuit was appointed chaplain, and the Rule of Ignatius of Loyola was adapted.
 The congregation was dedicated to Our Lady of Providence.

-Eugénie Smet died on 7 February 1871, of breast cancer, at the age of 45.
+Sr. Mary of Providence died on 7 February 1871, of breast cancer, at the age of 45.
 She is buried in the Montparnasse cemetery.
-She was beatified in Rome on May 26, 1957 by Pope Pius XII.
+She was beatified in Rome on May 26, 1957, by Pope Pius XII.
 Her feast is kept on February 7, the anniversary of her death.

 Lady Georgiana Fullerton wrote a biography of Eugénie Smet, Mere Marie de la Providence.